De (Chinese): The Zhuangzi

 The people have their constant inborn nature.
 To weave for their clothing, to till for their food — this is the Virtue they share.
 They are one in it and not partisan, and it is called the Emancipation of Heaven.
 Therefore in a time of Perfect Virtue the gait of men is slow and ambling; their gaze is steady and mild.
 In such an age mountains have no paths or trails, lakes no boats or bridges.
 The ten thousand things live species by species, one group settled close to another.
 Birds and beasts form their flocks and herds, grass and trees grow to fullest height.
 So it happens that you can tie a cord to the birds and beasts and lead them about, or bend down the limb and peer into the nest of the crow and the magpie.
 In this age of Perfect Virtue men live the same as birds and beasts, group themselves side by side with the ten thousand things.
 Who then knows anything about "gentleman" or "petty man"?
-Dull and ununwitting, men have no wisdom; thus their Virtue does not depart from them.
+Dull and unwitting, men have no wisdom; thus their Virtue does not depart from them.
 Dull and unwitting, they have no desire; this is called uncarved simplicity.
 In uncarved simplicity the people attain their true nature.